Underdog Fantasy promo code CBSSPORTS2: New play $5, get $50 offer for NFL Week 3 picks, Week 4 college football predictions

 Underdog Fantasy offers a play $5, get $50 promotion for new users with the Underdog Fantasy bonus code CBSSPORTS2

-College football Week 4 continues with a Big Ten matchup between the Iowa Hawkeyes and Rutgers Scarlet Knights on Friday, while Week 3 of the NFL schedule on Sunday features 14 games, including five divisional matchups, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
-In NFL action, a battle between the Denver Broncos and Los Angeles Chargers could go a long way in helping decide the outcome of the AFC West.
-Other events on Friday include 15 MLB games and one WNBA playoff matchup.
+Week 4 of the college football season is in full force on Saturday, while Week 3 of the NFL continues on Sunday, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
+Among the more intriguing college games include Purdue at No. 24 Notre Dame, No. 9 Illinois at No. 19 Indiana and No. 17 Texas Tech vs. No. 16 Utah.
 The Underdog Fantasy promo code varies by location, but includes a potential Play $5, get $50 offer.
 Regardless of your location, using the Underdog Fantasy bonus code CBSSPORTS2 will ensure you get the best Underdog Fantasy promo code available in your state.
 Click here to get the latest Underdog Fantasy promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.